 The Abortion Pill Method

 A common misunderstanding of the abortion pill method is that you simply pop a pill and your abortion is complete.
-Nothing can be further from the truth.
-The process involves taking two powerful drugs over a 24 – 48 hour period.
+In reality, the process involves taking two drugs – mifepristone and misoprostol – over a 24 – 48 hour period.

 The Mayo Clinic cautions these as potential risks with the abortion pill procedure:

 - Incomplete abortion, which may need to be followed by surgical abortion

 - An ongoing unwanted pregnancy if the procedure doesn’t work

 - Heavy and prolonged bleeding